lse-ds105/ds105a-project-chadgpt/docs/index.md

 <iframe src="ingredient_frequency.html" style="width: 200px; height: 350px; border:none;"></iframe>

 ### 📖Overall Conclusion
 We observe that our initial hypothesis regarding the correlation between the healthiness of a recipe and its popularity was incorrect.
 On hindsight, our hypothesis was perhaps restricted in its perspective, as there are after all many other variables that affect the popularity of a post, such as the aesthetics or story behind the post, or even the algorithm behind the post.
+Nevertheless, in our culinary exploration, we still managed to make a number of interesting findings which we did not expect.

+We recognize that our project is not without its built-in challenges.
+For example, while we've linked recipes from r/recipes and BBC Good Food using their titles as a basis for comparison, there's a chance that recipes bearing the same name may actually vary significantly in preparation and cooking technique.
+Such discrepancies could result in different end products, which our approach based solely on titles might not capture.
+We're aware that fully accounting for these nuances is quite a formidable task at present, yet we're confident in the robustness of our current analysis.
+Maybe, with further refinement of our skills and methods, we'll one day be able to address these complexities head-on.

 ### 📖Challenges